Search

 … and 7 additional merit badges of your choice

 While a Life Scout, serve actively in the troop for six months in one or more of the following positions of responsibility (troop may not have all of these positions).
-If you intend to satisfy the position of the responsibility requirement through leadership in a Venturing crew or as a Lone Scout, you must meet certain qualification and registration requirements, and must have your plan approved in advance by your local district or council’s Life to Eagle Coordinator.
+If you intend to satisfy the position of responsibility requirement through leadership in a Venturing crew or as a Lone Scout, you must meet certain qualification and registration requirements, and must have your plan approved in advance by your local district or council’s Life to Eagle Coordinator.

 • Patrol Leader